 Art Deco Colony Theatre

-Located on South Beach, it offers a programme that includes dance, theatre, music and cinema, all in an intimate at- mosphere.
+Located on South Beach, it offers a program that includes dance, theatre, music, and cinema, all in an intimate atmosphere.

 Comedies and classics from the last century are performed on stage.

 The New World Symphony performs from the end of September to early May at the historic Lincoln Theater in Miami Beach.
 Many Latin American artists also see Miami as an important stop on their international tours, including Shakira.
 Concerts are often staged in the American Airlines Arena, located on the seafront downtown.